yegor256/blog/_posts/2016/jul/2016-07-18-law-of-demeter.md

 is a perfectly valid scenario that doesn't violate the law at all, just as I expected.

-{% quote So the bottom line is that the Law of Demeter is not against method chaining at all %}
+{% quote So the bottom line is that the Law of Demeter is not against method chaining at all. %}

 So where does this common understanding of the law come from?
 Why does [Wikipedia](https://en.wikipedia.org/wiki/Law_of_Demeter)